tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Vanilla now has a NativeLibraries class, conflicting with our own.
 - Modded tip logic might need changes.
 There can now be player creation specific tips in UICharacterCreation._tips (a GameTipsDisplay class with a different `ITipProvider`.
 Supporting this would require more thought.
 - How do we update ProjectileID.Sets.PlayerHurtDamageIgnoresDifficultyScaling?
 Needs dev comment and to be updated.
-- LiquidEdgeRenderer.DrawScreenTargetSlices patch needs to be fixed if still needed.
 - SurfaceBackgroundStylesLoader.DrawCloseBackground needs to be fixed or recreated from new vanilla logic/math
 - The "#4640"/PostTileFrame fix caused the game to get stuck on settling liquids 50%, it has been commented out.
 - Initialize_AlmostEverything has many new methods we'll likely need to integrate into mod reloading.
 We might want to see if there is a "cleaner" way than just copying over specific method calls into ModContent.Load.
   - For example: ArmorSetBonuses.BuildLookup, ItemID.Sets.PostSetupContent
   - Someone should "find all references" on each XID.Count field to find any remaining content arrays that need to be resized (CB done ItemID, TileID, WallID).
-- LocalizedText.Value not working currently. `if (_value is VariableText variableText && variableText.TryFormat(Lang.GetGlobalSubstitution, out var formatted))` was crashing.
-Text substitutions will need to be reinstated as well as merging tml localization features (pluralization) with new 1.4.5 localization features.
 - Make a checklist of all TML hooks and have others QC each method behavior?
 - TileID.Sets.IsAMechanism changed to TileID.Sets.Wiring.IsAMechanism. tModPorter done.
 The function of the set might have changed, investigate and update docs.
 - NPCID.Sets.ShouldBeCountedAsBossForBestiary renamed to ShouldBeCountedAsBoss. tModPorter done.
 (TODO: Verify where it is now used and update docs if necessary)